-- School Uniform: Your child should wear school uniform on all days expect PE days - On PE days: Your child must wear.
+- School Uniform: Your child should wear school uniform on all days expect PE days - On PE days, your child must wear their school jumper, a white t-shirt, black or grey joggers/leggings/shorts and trainers.
 This should include trainers that your child can fasten themselves.
-Please be mindful of the weather as we move into winter. - Your child needs a jumper or cardigan every day as the classroom is cooler when our windows are open. - Your child needs a waterproof coat every day.
+Please be mindful of the weather as we move into winter. - Your child needs a jumper or cardigan every day as the classroom is cooler when our windows are open.

+•••Your child needs a waterproof coat every day.